chimaobi-okite/NLP-Projects-Competitions/NewsCategorization/README.md

 # News Catgorization

 ## Motivation
-After gaining a handful of knowledge about NLP with transformers and huggingface, I decided to complete an end-to-end (From Getting Data to model deployment) project using these technologies and also compare performance to  that of traditional ML techniques and RNN-based deeplearning approaches.
+Having learnt about NLP with transformers and huggingface, I decided to complete an end-to-end (From Getting Data to model deployment) project using these technologies and also compare performance to  that of traditional ML techniques and RNN-based deeplearning approaches.

 ## Context